Follow Italianism

 The complaint came from an Italian deputy

-Carla Zambelli's address was reported to the police by Italian MP Angelo Bonelli.
-In a post on the X network (formerly Twitter), Bonelli stated: "Carla Zambelli is in an apartment in Roma.
-I provided the address to the police.
-At this time, the police are identifying Zambelli.”
+Carla Zambelli's address was given to the police by Italian MP Angelo Bonelli.
+In a post on the X network (formerly Twitter), Bonelli stated: “Carla Zambelli is in an apartment in Rome.
+I gave the address to the police.
+At this moment, the police are identifying Zambelli.”

 Defense contests conviction